Wormholes in $f(R,T)$ gravity satisfying the null energy condition with isotropic pressure: Introduction

-From the above discussion, we can say that NEC is an artifact of GR in order to sustain a wormhole.
+From the above discussion, we can say that NEC is an artefact of GR to sustain a wormhole.
 However, wormholes in the context of modified gravity it is shown that matter sources that do not violate the NEC as the higher-order curvature terms that support these exotic geometries.
 It is illustrated that modified theories of gravity could explain the late-time accelerated expansion of the Universe (arXiv:0807.1640 [gr-qc]).
-As a consequence, a wide variety of wormhole solutions have been analyzed in various modified theories of gravity.
+Consequently, a wide variety of wormhole solutions have been analyzed in various modified theories of gravity.
 More recently, Lobo and Oliveira \cite{Lobo:2009ip} showed that there exists a wormhole solution satisfying all of the energy conditions in $f(R)$ gravity at wormhole throat and several generalizations of this solution can be found in Refs. \cite{Mazharimousavi:2012xv,Pavlovic:2014gba,Sharif:2018jdj,DeBenedictis:2012qz}.
 In the curvature-matter coupled generalization of $f(R)$ gravity, wormhole solutions were also analyzed \cite{MontelongoGarcia:2010xd} and hybrid metric-Palatini types of $f(R)$ gravity \cite{Rosa:2018jwp}.

-On the other hand, modified theories have the freedom to play with the effective stress-energy tensor, so that one can find an alternate route to solve the exotic matter problem and it respects all the energy conditions.
+On the other hand, modified theories have the freedom to play with the effective stress-energy tensor so that one can find an alternate route to solve the exotic matter problem and it respects all the energy conditions.
 One of the modified gravity theories that attracted significant attention is $f(R,T)$ gravity where the Lagrangian is an arbitrary function of Ricci scalar $R$ and the trace of the energy-momentum tensor $T$.
 This theory was developed by Harko \emph{et al} \cite{Harko:2011kv}.
-They derived the gravitational field equations in the metric formalism, as well as the equations of motion of test particles, which follow from the covariant divergence of the stress-energy tensor.
-Interestingly, the dependence on $T$ may be a consequence of the universe being partially filled by an exotic imperfect fluid, or consequence of quantum effects coming from a conformal anomaly.
-There are a number of works that use the $f(R,T)$ gravity model to solve various cosmological problems and satisfactorily explanation of the late time acceleration of the universe (see details \cite{Houndjo:2011fb,jamil2011re,Jamil:2012pf,Baffou:2013dpa,Singh:2013bpa,Sharif:2014ioa,Baffou:2017pao,Mishra:2017sdq}).
+They derived the gravitational field equations in the metric formalism and the equations of motion of test particles, which follow from the covariant divergence of the stress-energy tensor.
+Interestingly, the dependence on $T$ may be a consequence of the universe being partially filled by an exotic imperfect fluid or a consequence of quantum effects coming from a conformal anomaly.
+Several works use the $f(R,T)$ gravity model to solve various cosmological problems and satisfactorily explanation of the late time acceleration of the universe (see details \cite{Houndjo:2011fb,jamil2011re,Jamil:2012pf,Baffou:2013dpa,Singh:2013bpa,Sharif:2014ioa,Baffou:2017pao,Mishra:2017sdq}).